jank-lang/jank/README.md

 For the current progress of jank and its usability, see the tables here: https://jank-lang.org/progress/

-The current tl;dr for jank's usability is: **getting there, but not ready for use yet**.
+The current tl;dr for jank's usability is: **still getting there, but not ready for use yet**.

 ## Latest binaries